FAQs

 CAN I ARRANGE A VISIT?

-We hold 4 ‘see and play’ sessions throughout the year (Autumn, Winter, Spring and Summer) for parents keen to come and see what we do and look around with the view to registering for future intakes.
+We welcome visits from parents and children at certain times throughout the year.
+We hold an annual open day, usually in October and we hold 3 ‘see and play’ sessions throughout the year (Autumn, Spring and Summer) so parents can come and see what we do and look around with the view to registering for future intakes.